1977 St. Louis Cardinals (NFL) season

 The 1977 St. Louis Cardinals season was the franchise’s 56th year with the National Football League and the 18th season in St. Louis.
-This was the final season in St Louis for head coach Don Coryell who began coaching the San Diego Chargers the following year.
-The Cardinals hosted the Miami Dolphins on Thanksgiving, replacing the Dallas Cowboys.
+The Cardinals posted a 7-7 record in the final season in St Louis for head coach Don Coryell who began coaching the San Diego Chargers the following year.
+The Cardinals, with a 7-3 record, hosted the Miami Dolphins on Thanksgiving, replacing the Dallas Cowboys, and were blown out 55-14 to begin a four-game losing streak that ended the season.

 Coryell's final game with the Cardinals was an embarrassing 17–7 loss to the Tampa Bay Buccaneers, who won for the first time at Tampa Stadium following 13 consecutive home defeats.
 It was the Bucs' second consecutive victory following an NFL-record 26-game losing streak; Tampa Bay won 33–14 at New Orleans the previous week.